softwellsrl/meta-genro-libs/ORGANIZATION.md

 ## Project Standards

-All We-Birds tools follow these standards:
+All Genro-Libs tools follow these standards:

 ### Repository Structure